enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 These are in the ``enthought.mayavi.plugins`` package.
 To see an example of how to use this see the ``enthought.mayavi.plugins.app`` module.
-The explorer3D example in ``examples/mayavi/explorer`` also demonstrates how to use mayavi as an envisage plugin.
+The explorer3D example in ``examples/mayavi/explorer`` also demonstrates how to use Mayavi as an envisage plugin.

-If you are writing Envisage plugins for an application and desire to use the mayavi plugins from your plugins/applications then it is important to note that mayavi creates three workbench service offers for your convenience.
+If you are writing Envisage plugins for an application and desire to use the Mayavi plugins from your plugins/applications then it is important to note that Mayavi creates three workbench service offers for your convenience.
 These are:

   * ``enthought.mayavi.plugins.script.Script``: This is an
     ``enthought.mayavi.plugins.script.Script`` instance that may be used
     to easily script mayavi.
 It is a simple wrapper object that merely provides some nice conveniences while scripting from the UI.
-It has an ``engine`` trait that is a reference to the running mayavi engine.
+It has an ``engine`` trait that is a reference to the running Mayavi engine.

   * ``enthought.mayavi.core.engine.Engine``: This is the running
-    mayavi engine instance.
+    Mayavi engine instance.

-A simple example that demonstrates the use of the mayavi plugin in an envisage application is included in the ``examples/mayavi/explorer`` directory.
+A simple example that demonstrates the use of the Mayavi plugin in an envisage application is included in the ``examples/mayavi/explorer`` directory.
 This may be studied to understand how you may do the same in your envisage applications.